Ventanas Mexico

 Things to buy immediately in Mexico

-• Bug spray - Dengue is common in Mexico’s coastal areas.
+• Bug spray - Dengue does happen in Mexico’s coastal areas.

 • A hand fan - If you are a woman, buy a hand fan at one of the markets.
 They are widely used in Mexico and come in very handy.